lizmat/raku-all-modules/atweiden/config-toml/README.md

 Config::TOML
 ============

-Parse TOML from file or Perl6 Str.
+TOML file parser and writer.

 Usage
 -----

+TOML to Perl6:

 ```perl6
 use Config::TOML;